oretoise/docs/_docs/misc/outlook.md

 ![Timeline in Slate]({{site.url}}{{site.baseurl}}/assets/images/misc/outlook/timeline.png)

-Your form should be up and running with its submissions tied back to the event.
+## Questions?
 If you have any questions or something isn't working, contact [Jordan](mailto:jordan.scruggs@msstate.edu) via email.
-If any part of this guide is incorrect, let me know and I will update it.
+If any part of this guide is incorrect, let me know and I will gladly update it.